-- terrestrial and marine environment of the Antarctic and sub Antarctic, including plants, animals, birds and fish
+* the terrestrial and marine environment of the Antarctic, sub-Antarctic and cool temperate areas, including plants, animals, birds and fish;

-- the impact of humans on Antarctica, including energy use and the study of global climate change
+* the impact of humans on marine and Antarctic environments, including the study of global climate change.

 |Unit name||Introduction to Marine and Antarctic Science B|

 |Faculty/School||College of Sciences and Engineering